 Arm of the Lord, awake, awake (Wesley)

-Arm of the Lord, awake, awake.
-Charles Wesley* (1707-1788).
 From Hymns and Sacred Poems (1739), where it was headed ‘Isaiah li.
 9 &c.’ (‘Awake, awake, put on strength, O arm of the Lord; awake, as in the ancient days, in the generations of old.
 Art thou not it that hath cut Rahab, and wounded the dragon?’).
-It had five 8-line verses.
-It was shortened in the 1780 Collection of Hymns for the Use of the People called Methodists to six 4-line verses, using stanzas 1, 4 and 5 from 1739.
-It appeared there in the section ‘For Believers Groaning for full Redemption’, immediately following ‘Love divine, all loves excelling’*.
+It had five 8-line stanzas.
+It was shortened in the 1780 Collection of Hymns for the Use of the People called Methodists to six 4-line stanzas, using 1, 4 and 5 from 1739:

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.